Healthy Homes Assessment Te Mata Hills

 Rental Property Home Assessments Te Mata Hills

-Areas of rental properties that are impacted through Healthy Homes Standard.
-Healthy Homes Standards in Te Mata Hills include each:
+Property rental areas that are affected to the Healthy Homes Standard in Te Mata Hills include each:

 • Living Rooms